The Biggest Milestone in the History of Cryptography is Quietly Upon Us

 The emerging new class is properly dubbed: pattern-devoid cryptography (PDC): ciphers designed to minimize pattern-bearing elements and maximize pattern-devoid elements.
 Typical PDC ciphers replace arbitrary specifics with random choices.
 They deploy randomized-size key.
 Rather than using the full key for every instant of encryption, PDC ciphers select a random portion of the key, every time the key is used.
 Rather than replace a given plaintext letter with a specified ciphertext letter, PDC ciphers use a randomized choice among ciphertext replacement options.
 Pattern devoid ciphers tend to be decoy-tolerant.
 A decoy tolerant cipher, DTC, allows the content-bearing bits of a ciphertext, to be mixed with noise -- contents-devoid bits, and generate a decoy ciphertext of randomized size.
 The recipient of the decoy ciphertext will readily discard the noise, and process only the contents-bearing bits, while an attacker will have to treat the entire decoy ciphertext as potentially content bearing.
 Decoy tolerant ciphers allow the transmitter to inject unilateral randomness, and do so to the degree deemed necessary, without pre-coordination with the recipient.

 We see the signs of stealth use of pattern-devoid cryptography, mostly in China, Russia, Iran, Hamas.
 The horrifying strategic surprise pulled by Hamas against Israel on October 7, 2023 was so successful, as recently reported, because Hamas used the 'recommended' pattern-bearing ciphers to feed Israel with false misleading information, (assuming Israel's venerable cryptanalysis cracks them) while using unbreakable pattern-devoid cryptography to communicate war plans.
-What is the next painful surprise awaiting western civilization from cryptographers alert enough to what is happening in their field?

 The following tale sharpens the message.
 Alice and Bob are playing a game where each in turn is tossing two dice, and the other guesses the outcome between 2 and 12.
 Alice being mathematically smart she guesses 7 each time, Bob being not so smart, is guessing differently each time.
 They play several rounds each evening, and lo and behold Alice trounces Bob using her mathematical advantage.
 She knows that the chance for 7 is six times the chance for 12.
 Frustrated Bob introduces a small change to the game: tossing one die only.
 This tiny change voids the pattern-bearing element of the game, and constitutes it on pure randomness (pattern devoid ingredient).
 Immediately Alice loses her advantage, no matter what a great mathematician Alice, no matter how math-stupid Bob, Alice is no longer the predominant winner.